get-got/discord-feedbot/README.md

 # discord-feedbot

+## WORK IN PROGRESS

-(WIP!!!)
-Cross-platform automated bot for monitoring various feeds for new or altered entries, then handling those entries accordingly, typicalling sending to Discord channels.
+This is a cross-platform CLI program for Discord bot applications.
+Controllable via settings configurations and Discord commands.
+Automated bot for monitoring various feeds for new or altered entries then handling those entries according to settings configurations, typically forwarding links or media to Discord channels.